creationix/jack/syntax.md

 TODO: document all operators specifically and their symbols.

+## Conditional operator

+The syntax for the conditional operator is (cond ? expr : expr).

 ## Not operator

 The negation operator is simply the `~` character before the expression.